Rates

 Defensible Space Fee

 The Defensible Space Fee pays for the work IVGID does on its property to manage the watershed and reduce fire fuel loads.
 This work also provides a protective boundary for the homes of Incline Village and Crystal Bay from the potential destruction caused by wildfires.
 The Fuels Management Program began in 1991 in a collaboration of the NLTFPD and IVGID.
-Annually approximately $450,000 to $500,000 is spent to maintain the 1,000+acres of land IVGID owns.
+Annually approximately $450,000 to $500,000 is spent to maintain the 1,000+ acres of land IVGID owns.
 The defensible space fee on the Public Works statement pays for 50% of the IVGID share of costs for fuels treatment.
 The other 50% share of this cost is paid by the IVGID Recreation Facility Fee.
-The Angora Fire in South Lake Tahoe and wild fires in other mountain regions continue to remind us of the significance of this effort in our community.
+The Angora Fire in South Lake Tahoe and wildfires in other mountain regions continue to remind us of the significance of this effort in our community.